spookeylucy/AI-week-5-assignment/README.md

 ## ✍️ Author

 Prepared with assistance from ChatGPT to reflect clear, concise, and well-reasoned critical thinking on applied machine learning in healthcare.

+Part 4: Reflection & Workflow Diagram

+2. AI Development Workflow Diagram
+The flowchart provides a clear and visually enhanced overview of the AI Development Workflow.
+Each stage—from Data Collection to Model Deployment—is illustrated with distinct colors and representative visuals to aid comprehension and retention.
+The diagram is designed to support classroom learning by making complex steps in AI development more accessible and engaging.
+It serves as both a study aid and a teaching tool for understanding how raw data is transformed into functional, intelligent systems.